How to Get Better Grades in School

 3. Engage Actively in Class

-• Break tasks into smaller chunks to avoid overwhelm.
+• Break assignments into chunks to avoid stress.

 Tracking your grades is like having a GPS for how to get better grades in school.
 Regular check-ins show where you stand and what needs work.
 Use our Grade Calculator to input scores and predict your academic path.
 This tool helped Mia see that consistent homework scores could push her math grade to a B.